Quaternions and spatial rotation: Performance comparisons

 This section discusses the performance implications of using quaternions versus other methods (axis/angle or rotation matrices) to perform rotations in 3D.

 Results

 Only three of the quaternion components are independent, as a rotation is represented by a unit quaternion.
 For further calculation one usually needs all four elements, so all calculations would suffer additional expense from recovering the fourth component.
 Likewise, angle–axis can be stored in a three-component vector by multiplying the unit direction by the angle (or a function thereof), but this comes at additional computational cost when using it for calculations.
+Similarly, a rotation matrix requires orthogonal basis vectors, so in 3D space the third vector can unambiguously be calculated from the first two vectors with a cross product (though there is ambiguity in the sign of the third vector if improper rotations are allowed).